Connected Coordinated Motion Planning with Bounded Stretch: Bounded Stretch for Arbitrary Makespan

-For each tile $T$ of the current class, we consider a $5 \times 5$-neighborhood $N[T]$ of $T$ which consists of $T$, its neighbors, and all neighbors of neighbors of $T$, see \cref{fig:scaffolding}.
-The scaffold of $N[T]$ is the union of all boundaries of tiles from $N[T]$.
-The interior of $N[T]$ is $N[T]$ without its scaffold.
-The \emph{priority} of a robot $r$ from the interior of $N[T]$ is the shortest-path distance inside the current configuration between $r$ and any vertex from the scaffold of $N[T]$.
+For each tile $T$ of the current class, we consider a $5 \times 5$-neighborhood $N[T]$ of $T$ which consists of $T$, its neighbors, and all neighbors of neighbors of $T$, see~\cref{fig:scaffolding}.
+The~scaffold~$\Sigma(N[T])$ is the union of all boundaries of tiles from~$N[T]$.
+The interior of~$N[T]$ is~$N[T]$ without its scaffold, i.e., $N[T]\setminus \Sigma(N[T])$.
+The \emph{priority} of a robot $r$ from the interior of $N[T]$ is the shortest-path distance inside the current configuration between $r$ and any vertex from~$\Sigma(N[T])$.

 Let $C$ be the current configuration, $v$ be a vertex from the boundary of $T$ that does not lie inside $C$ but is adjacent to a robot from $C$, and $r$ be a robot from the interior of $N[T]$ with highest priority.
-If $C$ is connected and the robot $r$ lies in the interior of $N[T]$, then there is a path $P$ inside $C$ connecting $v$ and $r$, see the right of \cref{fig:scaffolding}.
-We push all robots on $P$ along $P$ into the direction of $v$ resulting in the connected configuration $C \cup \{ v \} \setminus \{ r \}$.
+If $C$ is connected and the robot~$r$ lies in the interior of $N[T]$, then there is a path $P$ inside $C$ connecting $v$ and $r$, see the right of \cref{fig:scaffolding}.
+We push all robots on $P$ along $P$ into the direction of~$v$ resulting in the connected configuration $C \cup \{ v \} \setminus \{ r \}$.
 This one-step motion is repeated until the interior of $N[T]$ is empty or the boundary of $T$ is a subset of the current configuration.

-{\bf Correctness:} We need to argue that in Phase (3.1) the construction of the boundary of~$T$ stops because the boundary is completed and not because the interior of $N[T]$ is empty.
+\subparagraph*{Correctness of the Approach.} We need to argue that in Phase~3.1 the construction of the boundary of~$T$ stops because the boundary is completed and not because the interior of $N[T]$ is empty.